 A business organization may be made up of many individuals.
 These individuals must be orchestrated to work together in harmony.
 It is important that they share and understand the organizational plans.
 In short, “everyone needs to be on the same page.”
 As such, clear communication is imperative.

 A business should invest considerable time and effort in developing strategy.
 Employees, harried with day-to-day tasks, sometimes fail to see the need to take on strategic planning.
 It is difficult to see the linkage between strategic endeavors and the day-to-day corporate activities associated with delivering goods and services to customers.
 But, strategic planning ultimately defines the organization.
 Specific strategy setting can take many forms, but generally includes elements pertaining to the definition of core values, mission, objectives, and sustainability.

 Core Values — An entity should clearly consider and define the rules by which it will play.
 Core values can cover a broad spectrum involving concepts of fair play, human dignity, ethics, employment/promotion/compensation, quality, customer service, environmental awareness, and so forth.
 If an organization does not cause its members to understand and focus on these important elements, it will soon find participants becoming solely “profit-centric.”
 This behavior leads to a short-term focus and potentially dangerous practices that may provide the seeds of self-destruction.
 Remember that management is to build business value by making the right decisions, and decisions about core values are essential.

-Be aware that the IMA (Institute of Management Accountants) is a representative group for the managerial accounting profession.
-The IMA has established a set of ethical standards for its members that are part of the core values for the profession.
+The globally-based Chartered Institute of Management Accountants (CIMA) joined with the American Institute of Certified Public Accountants (AICPA) to establish the Chartered Global Management Accountant (CGMA) designation in 2012.
+The CGMA designation distinguishes professionals who have advanced proficiency in finance, operations, strategy and management.
+The Institute of Management Accountants (IMA) is another representative group for the managerial accounting profession.
 IMA‘s overarching ethical principles include: Honesty, Fairness, Objectivity, and Responsibility.
-Many IMA members have earned the CMA (certified management accountant) and CFM (certified financial manager) designations.
+Many IMA members have earned the Certified Management Accountant (CMA) and Certified Financial Manager (CFM) designations.
 These certificates represent significant competencies in managerial accounting and financial management skills, as well as a pledge to follow the ethical precepts of the IMA.